 1. Sage Tea

-Sage helps to dry up breast milk because it contains a natural form of estrogen (source).
-If you already have dried sage in your pantry, you can use it by simply steeping a teaspoon of in a cup of hot water for about 15 minutes.
+Sage helps dry up breast milk because it contains a natural form of estrogen (2).
+If you already have dried sage in your pantry, you can use it by simply steeping a teaspoon of the herb in a cup of hot water for about 15 minutes.